1) Prune when the plants are dormant in late winter

 5) Know the best tool to use before pruning at any season.

-Hand pruners are the most commonly used tool for making precision snips, thinning out unwanted branches, and reaching places other tools can't.
+Garden shears are the most commonly used tool for making precision snips, thinning out unwanted branches, and reaching places other tools can't.
 Choose a good pruning tool that is sharp and durable.
-Tools made of carbon steel and surfaced with titanium coating are the best to use.
+Gardening hand tools made of carbon steel and surfaced with titanium coating are the best to use.
 They are better in edge retention and reduce friction, which keeps blades sharper and decreases expended pruning effort significantly.

 6) Complete your pruning tasks within the recommended timeframe.

-When pruning, timing is important to ensure a healthy growth and vigorous fruits or bloom in the growing season.
+When your prune your plants, timing is important to ensure a healthy growth and vigorous fruits or bloom in the growing season.
 To help you accomplish this, choose a tool that will make pruning easier and faster.

 A tool that provides ergonomics and comfort are recommended.
 This way, you can prune more plants because you don’t get that much tired, which normally slows you down.